Ireland Resident Representative Site

 Who we are

-Ms. Marie Foran manages the office and handles all administrative and technical issues.
-She has four years experience working at the Central Bank of Ireland in the Financial Supervision area.
-She holds a M.A. in Globalisation and a Bachelor of Business Studies from Dublin City University.
+Mr. Paul Moley assists the Resident Representative and manages the office, handling all administrative and technical issues.
+He has six years experience working at the Central Bank of Ireland in both, Financial Regulation and Central Banking.
+Paul holds a M.Sc. in Economic Policy Studies and a Bachelor of Arts in Economics, both from the University of Dublin, Trinity College.